How Best Practices and Automation Can Level the Playing Field for Small and Medium Sized Businesses

 For SMBs looking to stay competitive, the move from manual, error-prone inventory and production management processes to automation software such as an MRP system offers an opportunity.
 It allows them to take advantage of affordable and powerful tools that were previously obtainable to larger companies due to cost and infrastructure challenges.
 Companies that use MRP software can lower inventory costs, increase inventory turns, lower manufacturing costs, improve internal SOPs to realize many other value-added benefits.

-However, there is another key advantage that can increase an SMBs agility and performance even more.
+There is another key advantage, however, that can increase an SMBs agility and performance even more.
 Today’s MRP software is easily integrated with other platforms to form a powerful ecosystem that stretches beyond manufacturing and creates an entire end-to-end solution.

 DemandCaster’s planning and forecasting software allows use of secure queries between platforms to push data transformation and load.
 Data is also pushed to an FTP folder for transformation and loading back to DemandCaster.
 And it is flexible enough to allow the use of text files when automated methods aren’t feasible.